lleger/elixir-school/lessons/basics/sigils.md

 '2 + 7 = #{2 + 7}'
 ```

 We can see the lowercased `~c` interpolates the calculation, whereas the uppercased `~C` sigil does not.
-We will see that this uppercase / lowercase sequence is a common theme throughout the built in sigils.
+We will see that this uppercase / lowercase sequence is a common theme throughout the built-in sigils.

 ### Regular Expressions

-The `~r` and `~R` sigils are used to represent Regular Expressions.
+The `~r` and `~R` sigils are used to represent regular expressions.
 We create them either on the fly or for use within the `Regex` functions.
 For example:

 ```elixir
 iex> re = ~r/elixir/